geotrev/omdomdom/README.md

 ### Keys

+Use the `data-key` attribute on an element of it's in a list of elements.
+This ensures the node is preserved between renders, maintaining any event listeners, even if the number of sibling elements changes between updates.

+The value for the attribute only needs to be unique among its sibling nodes.

 In just about every way, keys behave in OmDomDom similar to the likes of other virtual DOM implementations.
-The only difference is that you should use the `data-key` attribute with OmDomDom.

 ### Events

 Since the end result is real HTML, you should be able to use events like anywhere else.
-Although if you do so, and your interactive elements are in a sibling context, make sure they use a `data-key` attribute to ensure the nodes are kept between updates.

 It's worth noting that you won't be able to use tagged templates with OmDomDom.
+Nodes therefore need to be attached via vanilla JavaScript.

 ### Performance